alanepontesw/big-data-design-systems/README.md

         * is a group of instances that are each placed on distinct underlying hardware
         * are recommended for applications that have a small number of critical instances that should be kept separate from each other.
         * Can span multiple Availability Zones.
+        * Spread placement groups have a specific limitation that you can only have a maximum of 7 running instances per Availability Zone.
+Deploying instances in a single Availability Zone is unique to Cluster Placement Groups
   * Database
     * Relational Database on AWS:
       * SQLServer, Oracle, PostgreSQL, MySQLServer, Aurora, MariaDB.